hmnhonari/neo-x.github.io/publications.md

 ## Conference and Journal Papers
 # 2021

+9. **Do Encoder Representations of Generative Dialogue Models Encode Sufficient Information about the Task ?**
+Prasanna Parthasarathi, Sarath Chandar, Joelle Pineau.\\
+Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue, 2021.

+8. **A Brief Study on the Effects of Training Generative Dialogue Models with a Semantic loss.**
+Prasanna Parthasarathi, Mohamed Abdelsalam, Sarath Chandar, Joelle Pineau.\\
+Proceedings of the 22nd Annual SIGdial Meeting on Discourse and Dialogue, 2021.

 7. **Continuous Coordination As a Realistic Scenario for Lifelong Learning.**\\
 Hadi Nekoei, Akilesh Badrinaaraayanan, Aaron Courville, Sarath Chandar.\\
 International Conference on Machine Learning (ICML), 2021.\\